Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed an issue which prevented closing the player properties window by clicking "OK".

+* Miscellaneous
+- Removed support for resolutions lower than 800x600, so that more content may be added to the interface later on (i.e. new icons at the top bar).

 * Multiplayer
 - Fixed a potential desync cause related to unique item drop.